jeremy-rifkin/cpptrace/README.md

 ## Signal-Safe Tracing

+Stack traces from signal handlers can provide very helpful information for debugging application crashes, e.g. from SIGSEGV or SIGTRAP handlers.
+Signal handlers are really restrictive environments as your application could be interrupted by a signal at any point, including in the middle of malloc or buffered IO or while holding a lock.
-Signal-safe stack tracing is very useful for debugging application crashes, e.g. SIGSEGVs or SIGTRAPs, but it's very difficult to do correctly and most implementations I see online do this incorrectly.
+Doing a stack trace in a signal handler is possible but it requires a lot of care.
+This is difficult to do correctly and most examples online do this incorrectly.

-In order to do this full process safely the way to go is collecting basic information in the signal handler and then either resolving later or handing that information to another process to resolve.

-It's not as simple as calling `cpptrace::generate_trace().print()`, though you might be able to get away with that, but this is what is needed to really do this safely.

-The safe API is as follows:
+Cpptrace offers an API to walk the stack in a signal handler and produce a raw trace safely.
+The library also provides an interface for producing a object frame safely:

 ```cpp
 namespace cpptrace {